Minimising Allergies in Your Home

 Hopefully, these few tips will lessen the impacts of allergies in the home and make it a more pleasant haven for those allergy sufferers!

-Visit one of our Flooring Xtra stores and we will happily show you your options and offer our advice to ensure you have ‘A fabulous flooring experience’ and hopefully less sniffling and sneezing.
+Visit one of our Flooring Xtra stores and we will happily show you your options across laminate flooring, timber flooring, carpet, floor rugs and more-and offer our advice to ensure you have ‘A fabulous flooring experience’ and hopefully less sniffling and sneezing.

 Get Social With us!